datacamp-content-public/R-Epi/chapter1.md

 ex() %>% check_code("n_numbers[1:10]",fixed=TRUE)
 ex() %>% check_function("plot",not_called_msg="Did you remove the plot-function?") ex() %>% check_function("hist",not_called_msg="Did you remove the hist-function?") success_msg("Good job!
-You finished the first task of our Workshop!")
+You finished the first task of our workshop!")
 ```

 ---